 During the growing season, provide plenty of water but allow the soil to dry out before you water.
 Water only sparingly over the winter months.

-Cup and saucer vine are sometimes bothered by aphids.
+Cup and saucer vines are sometimes bothered by aphids.
 Spray with a light misting of insecticidal soap or neem oil if you notice them.
-This generally does a good job controlling these little pests.
-Bring your vine indoors when temperatures dip below 50 F. (10 C.) at night.
+This generally does a good job of controlling these little pests.
+Bring your vine indoors when temperatures dip below 50 degrees F. (10 C.) at night.